r-dube/pickingflowers/lithuania.md

 Finally, the assessment described how Chinese intelligence operatives co-opt Lithuanian citizens in political decision-making roles: "They seek to influence such individuals by giving gifts, paying for trips to China, covering expenses of training and courses organized there."

 Separate from the national threat assessment, a Lithuanian government official indicated that Lithuania was in the process of assessing Huawei's role in aiding Chinese espionage \[4\].
-While the results of the government's analysis of Huawei have not been made public, the Lithuanian government banned Huawei from its (future) 5G network \[5\].
+While the results of the government's analysis of Huawei have not been made public, the Lithuanian parliament effectively banned Huawei from its (future) 5G network \[5\].
+Telecom operators are also required to replace deployed equipment from banned vendors (including Huwawei) by 2025.

 ## Government asks citizens to stop using Huawei mobile phones

-## Huawei's defense is not credible
+## Huawei's defense not credible

 ## References and notes
 \[1\]: List of mobile network operators of Europe.
 Wikipedia.
 Retrieved on October 20, 2021 (en.wikipedia.org/wiki/List_of_mobile_network_operators_of_Europe#Lithuania).